How Arrow boosted brand engagement at CES 2019

 – Liz Jones, Marketing Coordinator, Arrow, speaking at CES 2019

-Over the four days of CES 2019 there were around 25,000 engagements with the four DOOH screens (two showing the Create experience, one showing Make and one showing Manage).
+Over the four days of CES 2019 there were around 25,000 engagements with the four DOOH screens showing the experiences Ultrahaptics developed.

 Quividi anonymous audience tracking software gathered analytics.
 This showed that over 50% of passers-by glanced at or dwelled with the content.
 Average attention time for the interactive experience with haptics was more than 80% higher than the Quividi benchmark figure for non-interactive DOOH.